This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 I keep another down pillow between me and the headboard at all times.

-#4 – Now don’t judge… but hubby and I sometimes work from our bed.
+#4 – Now don’t judge… but hubby and I sometimes work on our laptops from our bed.
 And we even eat from our bed at times.
-Since our master bedroom has the biggest TV with the best sound — it’s perfect for watching NHL hockey games (Nashville Predators) and for binge-watching movies.
+Since our master bedroom has the biggest TV with the best sound — it’s perfect for watching sports and for binge-watching movies.